TYPO3incubator/surfcamp-2025-team2/packages/wave-cart/README.md

 ```sh
 composer require typo3-incubator/wave-cart
 ```
+Add the wave-cart siteset to the site configuration.

 ---

 ## Configuration

 WaveCart introduces a set of configurable options that allow you to tailor the extension to your needs.
 These settings are divided into meaningful categories and defined in TYPO3's site configuration.
-Below is an overview of the available configurations and their purposes.
+Below is an overview of the available configurations and their purposes. <br>

+You can configure them in the backend under Site Management → Settings.

 ### General Settings for Cart and Order